jtnuttall/pure-noise/README.md

 Performant, modern noise generation for Haskell with a minimal dependency footprint.

+Built on a unified `Noise p v` type that enables type-safe, composable noise functions.
+The library uses only `base` and `primitive` as dependencies, achieving 84-95% of C++ FastNoiseLite performance through aggressive optimization and LLVM compilation.

 The algorithms used in this library are ported from [FastNoiseLite](https://github.com/Auburn/FastNoiseLite).
 The library structure has been retuned to fit better with Haskell semantics.